-Sealer John Grono is responsible for naming Thompson Sound - after Andrew Thompson, the owner of Grono's vessel the Governor Bligh (Hall-Jones, 1979).
-The Māori name for this fiord is Te Moeanu.
+Sealer John Grono is responsible for naming Te Awa-o-Tū/Thompson Sound - after Andrew Thompson, the owner of Grono's vessel the Governor Bligh (Hall-Jones, 1979).
+The Māori name for this fiord is Te Awa-o-Tū.

-Bradshaw Sound was named by Captain Stokes after R Bradshaw, who was the mate on the Acheron (Hall-Jones, 1979).
-The fiord is called Kai Kiekie by Māori, which translates to 'eat kiekie', a native climbing plant.
+Kaikiekie/Bradshaw Sound was named by Captain Stokes after R Bradshaw, who was the mate on the Acheron (Hall-Jones, 1979).
+The fiord is called Kaikiekie by Māori, which translates to 'eat kiekie', a native climbing plant.

-Doubtful Sound/Patea, at 40.4 kilometres, is the second longest fiord after Dusky Sound, and at 434 metres it is the deepest of all the fiords.
+Doubtful Sound/Patea, at 40.4 kilometres, is the second longest fiord after Tamatea/Dusky Sound, and at 434 metres it is the deepest of all the fiords.
 A number of arms split off the main reach of the fiord creating a complex system that is fed by some large rivers.
-Like the Irene River in Charles Sound, the Camelot River in Bradshaw Sound can be negotiated by dinghy.
+Like the Irene River in Taiporoporo/Charles Sound, the Camelot River in Kaikiekie/Bradshaw Sound can be negotiated by dinghy.
 It is possible to navigate about 4 kilometres up at high water.

-Secretary Island is the large 8,100 hectare island at the seaward end of Doubtful Sound (splitting Doubtful and Thompson Sounds).
+Secretary Island is the large 8,100 hectare island at the seaward end of Doubtful Sound/Patea (splitting Doubtful Sound/Patea and Te Awa-o-Tū/ Thompson Sound).
 Since 2005 the Department of Conservation has had an ambitious project to remove stoats and deer from the island, to restore it to its pre-European days.
 At the time of publication there are only a handful of stoats left and the deer have been removed.
 This island is unique in that it has never had rodents or possums on it and so it is very important you are aware of your biosecurity responsibilities when travelling near Secretary Island, especially if you go ashore to the Gut hut, for example (see the 'Biosecurity in Fiordland' section for more information, page 32).